 PalaeoPi currently has no employees as Richard consults to the company to provide R&D of products.
-The day to day operation and management of the business is also carried out by Richard in his spare time apart from his role at the University as Research Support Officer.
-PalaeoPi has no external investors, the only equity the company has is from an interest free repayable grant from OUI and revenue from consultancy and sales.
+The day-to-day operation and management of the business is also carried out by Richard in his spare time apart from his role at the University as a Software Engineer at the Bodleian Libraries.
+PalaeoPi has no external investors; the only equity the company has is from an interest free repayable grant from OUI and revenue from consultancy and sales.

-After moving to Oxford with my research group, I co-developed an automated photogrammetry rig using Lego and 3D printing in order to assist in the acquisition of population level numbers of 3D models of dog crania for the NERC funded Dog Domestication project led by Prof Greger Larson.
-The Lego prototype has since been developed into an out of the box commercial platform that is the ‘raison d’être’ for PalaeoPi Ltd.
+After moving to Oxford with my research group, I co-developed an automated photogrammetry rig using Lego and 3D printing in order to assist in the acquisition of population-level numbers of 3D models of dog crania for the NERC funded Dog Domestication project led by Prof Greger Larson.
+The Lego prototype, which was archived as part of the Github Archive Program, has since been developed into an out of the box commercial platform that is the ‘raison d’être’ for PalaeoPi Ltd.

 I decided to become an entrepreneur to give myself the freedom to perform R&D without being beholden to the university in terms of management or finances.
 It was also a way of supplementing the fixed income of my current university position without having to resort to a second job as an employee of another company; and as a way to reduce exploitation of my skill set that does not form a part of my core role at Oxford i.e. robotics and programming.